 Always have a plan.
 This might be the most important phase of the process.
-If you have a strong essay outline and you have a particular goal in mind, it’ll be easy to refer to it when you might get stuck somewhere in the middle of the paper.
+If you have aand you have a particular goal in mind, it’ll be easy to refer to it when you might get stuck somewhere in the middle of the paper.
 And since you have direct links from the research you’ve done beforehand, the progress is guaranteed to be swift.
 Having a list of keywords, if applicable, will surely boost the informational scope.
 With keywords specific to the subject matter of each section, it should be much easier to identify its direction and possible informational criteria.

 Write a Draft